 Elevated levels of anti-vinculin in scleroderma patients are also associated with pulmonary hypertension.

-In an abstract published by the American College of Rheumatology, anti-vinculin was shown to be elevated in up to 38% of SSc patients, a higher prevalence than any other marker currently used in the diagnosis of scleroderma.
+In research published by the Clinical Rheumatology, anti-vinculin was shown to be more commonly elevated in SSc patients than in healthy controls.

 The measurement of anti-vinculin can be an important test to help rheumatologists identify the risk of gastrointestinal or vascular complications in scleroderma patients.